Blue Sky Studios Movies List (shutdown)

 Blue Sky Studios History

-Blue Sky Studios is a computer animation studio located in Greenwich, Connecticut, and owned by 21st Century Fox.
+Blue Sky Studios is a computer animation studio in Greenwich, Connecticut, owned by 21st Century Fox.
 Coming to life in 1987, its founders, 6 brilliant people were Chris Wedge, Michael Ferraro, Carl Ludwig, Eugen Troubetzkoy, Alison Brown, and David Brown.

 Rio and Jewel